nitulohani/GoCityProject/README.md

 # Introduction
-This is  a Test Project to develop Automation Framework for GoCity Website I have Added 2 features for GoCity Website that is AllInclusiveFeature and SignUp Feature.
+This is  a Test Project to develop Automation Framework for GoCity Website.
+I have Added 2 features for GoCity Website that is AllInclusiveFeature and SignUp Feature.
 I have only added few working scenarios for these 2 pages.